wccalvin/blog/content/about/index.md

 ## Blog

 I share what I learn with code and words for my future self and others.
-The topics mostly revolve around programming.
+The topics mostly revolve around programming and productivity.

 ## My Journey